Osama-Yusuf/Osama-Yusuf/README.md

 - 🤔 I'm looking for help - Learning Algorithms, design patterns, solid principles, & data structure.
 - 💬 Ask me about - Anything, but for now, I'm fully open to new projects, collaborations or ideas!
 - 🥅 2021 Goal - Finding an internship while looking for a scholarship to study computer science abroad.
-- Frontend Stack Enthusiast 🌐
+- 🌐 Frontend Stack Enthusiast.
-- Loves to Code 👨‍💻
+- 👨‍💻 Loves to Code.
-- Hobbies - Workout 🏋️‍♂️ & Reading 📖 & Photography 📸 & Meditation 🧘‍♂️
+- 💆‍♂️ Hobbies - Workout 🏋️‍♂️, Reading 📖, Photography 📸, & Meditation 🧘‍♂️
 - ⚡ Fun facts: <br> - I enjoy learning a new languages, I'm currently learning Deutsch. <br> - I'd love to learn how to create potteries.
 <!-- - ⚡ Fun fact: The first computer “bug” was an actual real-life bug 😄 -->
 <!-- - 😄 Pronouns: ... -->